-For Non-Dutch audiences, here’s a pitch and outline for The Prophets of Europe (De zieners) in English.
+For Non-Dutch audiences, here’s a pitch and outline for The Visionaries (De zieners) in English.

 The Prophets of Europe is a narrative about three roaming utopian intellectuals in the period 1910 to 1939.
 They mixed with artists, politicians, scientists and activists, and were in contact with socialists, liberals, extreme-right Catholics, fascists, anti-Semites and racists.
 While they gathered in salons and lounges to fantasise about a glorious future for European culture, outside the shadows of the twentieth century grew deeper.
 This book is about the utopian pursuit of human exaltation in a less than exalted period.

 World-famous secondary characters in the book

 Wassily Kandinsky, Franz Marc, Martin Buber, Rudolf Steiner, Madame Blavatsky, Richard Coudenhove-Kalergi, Walter Benjamin, Houston Stewart Chamberlain.